Zhao Benshan: Biography

 In 2009, Zhao was studying in the 4th intake CEO class at Cheung Kong Graduate School of Business.
 In September 2009, Zhao was in the news again following a cerebral aneurysm rupture.
 He was said to be in a stable condition after an operation, although close associates have mentioned that he often felt unwell in recent years when he is exhausted on the set.

 Zhao's apprentice, Xiaoshenyang, performed in the 2009 and 2010 CCTV New Year's Galas.
 Zhao has not performed at the CCTV New Year's Gala since 2012, which has led to public speculation about his health and his conflict with 2012 gala director Ha Wen.
 2012 was the first time since 1994 that he did not perform at the annual event.

-Since mid-2014, Zhao Benshan has been dogged by rumours circulating on the internet about his possibly having been implicated in the anti-corruption campaign of Xi Jinping and Wang Qishan.
-Since the campaign began, Zhao's business ventures have seen a drop in profit.
+In the afternoon of January 25, 2016, the 8th general meeting of the Liaoning Provincial Association of Songwriters was held in Liaoning Hall in Shenyang; Zhao Benshan was elected to become the Vice-chairman.